KingCrunch/KingCrunch.github.io/_posts/2014-05-06-convert-huge-subversion-repository-to-git.markdown

 tags: ["subversion","git"]
 ---

-| Disclaimer: I've written this post a while ago and I am not entirely sure how accurate it
+> Disclaimer: I've written this post a while ago and I am not entirely sure how accurate it
-| was the time I stopped validating it.
-So take with care, always keep a backup.
-The information
+> was the time I stopped proof-reading it.
+So take with care and always keep a backup.
+The
-| provided here might be outdated, or even wrong.
-I hope, it still helps someone getting rid of
+>information provided here might be outdated, or even wrong.
+I hope, it still helps someone
-| overly large SVN-repositories.
+> getting rid of overly large SVN-repositories.

 Multi-project subversion repositories sound convenient at the first glance: Everything